uelichueli/swiyu-admin-ch.github.io/_pages/swiss-profile.md

 - For Cryptographic Device Binding, a KB-JWT, as defined in [I-D.ietf-oauth-sd-jwt-vc](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-12.html#name-key-binding-jwt), **MUST** be present when presenting an SD-JWT VC.

-> [!WARNING]
-> Issuers can issue low assurance VCs without Device Binding but they can become vulnerable to replay attacks.
+**WARNING** Issuers can issue low assurance VCs without Device Binding but they can become vulnerable to replay attacks. {: .notice--warning}

 #### OpenID4VC Credential Format Profile
 This section specifies how SD-JWT VCs as defined in [I-D.ietf-oauth-sd-jwt-vc](https://datatracker.ietf.org/doc/draft-ietf-oauth-sd-jwt-vc/) are used in conjunction with the OpenID4VC specifications.